AlabamaASRL/asset_asrl/doc/tutorials/Install.rst

 	  ..  note::

 	  The following directories should be added to your system PATH and set as your default Python install.
+	  Once again, be sure to point this to the actual location of the relevant folders on your computer.

 		.. image:: _static/anacondapath.PNG